Arizona Child Custody Lawyer

 Child Custody, Visitation and Parenting Rights in Arizona

-Bishop & Martin Law Office provides quality representation in custody cases (legal decision making) where the parties were married, when the parties have a child but were never married (paternity cases), and where the parties want to change or enforce a prior court order.
+Bishop Law Office P.C. provides quality representation in custody cases (legal decision making) where the parties were married, when the parties have a child but were never married (paternity cases), and where the parties want to change or enforce a prior court order.
 If you have questions about child custody, visitation or parenting rights, contact one of our offices in Tempe or Phoenix, Arizona to schedule an appointment with an experienced lawyer.